nicurrego/NEAT_Galaxy/logs/Space_log.md

 # Model Notes
+6) New reward system.
+- 50 gens.
+The agents move however it looks like overfitting.
+- 32 gens.
+The red ship learned to avoid direct bullets.
+The yellow ship moves to the bottom and then no one seems to have interest in shooting.
+- 22 gens.
+The ships don't understand nothing, but try to react to bullets.
+- 12 gens.
+The ships act random.

+        HIT_REWARD = 15
+        SURVIVAL_REWARD = 5
+        STEP_REWARD = 0.01
+        WIN_BONUS = 20
+        MOVEMENT_REWARD = 0.005
+        DODGE_REWARD = 0.1

 5) No reward for shooting.
 - 20 gens.
 The agents don't seem to like shooting at all XD HIT_REWARD = 10